banjo/scive/README.md

 scive create
 ```

 Follow the interactive prompts to set up your custom template.
 You can add multiple files with custom names and content.
-Use `Handlebars` to add dynamic content to your templates.
+Use `handlebars` to add dynamic content to your templates.
 There are two ways to add content:

 -   Add files manually - the wizard will guide you through the process.
 -   Select a folder - the wizard will automatically add all files in the folder.